jthorniley/pyusb2ax/README.md

 * The USB2AX is plugged into the USB port.
 * There should be a green LED lit up on the USB2AX
 * You have properly connected all the 3-wire serial connections.
 * You have properly connected the power to the dynamixels.
+Remember that the USB2AX does not supply power to the motors, you have to connect that up separately (the USB2AX website has more information).
  * When you plug the power in, a red LED on the back of the servo should light up briefly.

 ### Connection problems